squezsaz/L-rtpzone/README.md

 - PlaceholderAPI support for customizing messages
 - Easy zone management with intuitive commands
 - Admins can view detailed zone information including player counts and teleport timers
+- Configuration and language files can be reloaded without restarting the server
+- **NEW:** Clickable zone names in info command for easy admin teleportation

 ## Commands